AADavin/Zombi/README.md

 Please also notice that in the case of events that affect to several genes, this will be reflected in the first column (several events taking place at the same unit of time)

- **GeneTrees**: A folder containing the gene trees corresponding to the evolution of the different families and the gene trees pruned so that only surviving genes are represented.
+ **GeneTrees**: (Not output by default) A folder containing the gene trees corresponding to the evolution of the different families and the gene trees pruned so that only surviving genes are represented.
  Please notice that gene trees with 2 or fewer surviving copies are simply not output.
 Mind that some families can appear at some point and then leave no surviving descendants!

  There are two types of trees: